Qiksar/crudio/README.md

 You now have a prototype database to beging your next rapid prototyping project, and so far, you haven't had to write one line of code!

-# Example GraphQL Queries - Working in Hasura Console
+# GraphQL Queries - Hasura Console

 Next, go to the `API` tab, and copy, paste and run the following GraphQL queries and you will see that Crudio has built a complete database filled with great looking data: